Diseases in the Workplace

 Chronic disease is the leading cause of death in the U.S., with more than half of Americans suffering from some type of condition, according to the Centers for Diseases Control and Prevention (CDC).
 Worksite conditions contribute to a host of risk factors for diseases through exposure to hazardous chemicals and materials, inflexible work schedules and unforgiving demands on duty, according to a study published in the American Journal of Public Health.

-The dedicated Boston workers’ compensation attorneys at the Law Offices of Jeffrey S. Glassman recognize that a disease or illness may be deemed work-related if an event or exposure in the work environment either caused or contributed to the resulting condition or significantly aggravated a condition that was pre-existing.
+The dedicated Boston workers’ compensation attorneys at the Jeffrey Glassman Injury Lawyers recognize that a disease or illness may be deemed work-related if an event or exposure in the work environment either caused or contributed to the resulting condition or significantly aggravated a condition that was pre-existing.